FABLLEITAO/MECM-SCCM/Readme.md

 ### Last Update:

 01/25/2022 - Add-Script File (RestoreNetwork.ps1)

 01/25/2022 - Add-Batch File (DownRestoreNetwork.bat)

-In soon - Script (IntelvPROProvisioning.py) upload to Github
+In soon - Add-Script File (IntelvPROProvisioning.py)

 ## RestoreNetwork SCCM Package Offline -- see how to use here